 Euro Nymphing for Grayling in Scotland

-In Scotland, we are blessed to have 30,000 lochs filled with wild brown trout and hundreds of salmon rivers, including The River Spey, River Tay, River Tweed, and River Dee.
-There is, however, another jewel in our Scottish Rivers, the wonderful, enigmatic and intriguing Grayling.
+In Scotland, we are blessed with approx 30,000 lochs filled with wild brown trout and iconic salmon rivers like the River Spey, River Tay, River Tweed, and River Dee.
+There is a wealth of fishing to choose from.

 What do Fishing Guides in Scotland do in the Winter?

 I caught my first Grayling when I was 11 years old.
 That was 47 years ago.
-I was a skinny wee lad, standing on a bridge on a tributary of The River Tweed, called the Leader Water.
-Staring into the water from above I was surprised and excited to spot a huge fish moving upstream.
+My mum would have gone crazy, if she knew where I really was.
+I told her I was fishing on the water of Leith that runs through Edinburgh.
+I n fact, I sneaked off to the Scottish Borders, on an Eastern Scottish bus.
+An hour later, I stood peering over a bridge on the Leader Water, a tributary of the Tweed.
+As I stared into the pool below, I was surprised and hugely excited to spot the shape of a big fish moving slowly upstream.

-I was new to fly-fishing and don’t even know where my interest came from, none of my immediate family fished.
-I had inherited my Uncle Jimmy’s 11ft 6inch Daiwa Whisker fly rod.
-The Whisker was a big floppy sea trout rod, too heavy for trout and designed for single hand fishing in smaller rivers.
-I loved it nonetheless, and its length proved useful when steering bugs and nymphs into awkward spots, as little casting was required.
-I think in 1973 I pioneered my own form of what’s now called Czech or Euronymphing, without even realising!
-I had a secondhand Leeda LC100 fly reel, bought from F&D Simpson tackle shop in Edinburgh, with money I had saved from washing cars.
-A small plastic 35mm film case was my fly box, and it was filled with home tied weighted shrimps, all very crude, but highly effective.
+I think in 1973, I pioneered my own form of what’s now called Czech or Euronymphing, without even realising!
+I had a secondhand Leeda LC100 fly reel, bought from F&D Simpson tackle shop in Edinburgh.
+In those days, I had to buy tackle with money I had saved from washing cars.
+I used a 35mm film case as my fly box.
+It was filled with home tied weighted nymphs and caddis.
+It was all very crude, but highly effective.

 What type of flies/ nymphs are best for grayling?